oterrab/portfolio-projects/sql/oracle-sql-course/README.md

 <br/>

 **Implicit Conversions:**
-	Implicit conversions occur when SQL Server has to do a conversion from one data type to another data type to be able to make a comparison and that conversion wasn't specified in the query.
+<p align="justify">Implicit conversions occur when SQL Server has to do a conversion from one data type to another data type to be able to make a comparison and that conversion wasn't specified in the query.
 These hidden conversions can be a performance killer, especially if SQL Server has to apply them to every row to perform that comparison.
 One easy way to see this implicit conversion is with the sql_variant data type.
-Any comparison to a value that is of that type requires a conversion.
+Any comparison to a value that is of that type requires a conversion.</p>

 ```sql
 /* This requires an implicit conversion,